exponea/exponea-ios-sdk/Documentation/segmentation.md

+---
-## Segmentation
+title: Segmentation
+excerpt: Implement Real-Time Segments using the iOS SDK
+slug: ios-sdk-segmentation
+categorySlug: integrations
+parentDocSlug: ios-sdk
+---

-Real-Time Segments feature personalizes the product search, category and pathway results in real-time based on customer demographic and behavioral data.
-More information could found [here](https://documentation.bloomreach.com/discovery/docs/real-time-customer-segments-for-discovery).
+The [Real-Time Segments](https://documentation.bloomreach.com/discovery/docs/real-time-customer-segments-for-discovery) feature personalizes the product search, category and pathway results in real-time based on customer demographic and behavioral data.
+The feature combines Bloomreach Discovery’s extensive search algorithms and Bloomreach Engagement’s rich customer data to get the best of both worlds.

+Refer to the [Discovery Real-Time Segments](https://documentation.bloomreach.com/discovery/docs/real-time-customer-segments-for-discovery) documentation for more details about this feature.

-This guide provides few integration steps required to retrieve any segmentation data changes assigned to active customer.
+This page describes the integration steps required to retrieve any segmentation data changes assigned to the current customer.

-### Using Segmentation feature
+### Use Real-Time Segments

-Only required step is to register one or more of your customized `SegmentCallbackData` instances.
+To use real-time segments in your app, you must register one or more customized `SegmentCallbackData` instances.

-Each instance has to define 3 things to work:
+Each instance must define the following three items:

-1. Your point of interest for segmentation as field `category`
+1. A `category` indicating your point of interest for segmentation:
-   1. Possible values are `content`, `discovery` or `merchandise`.
-You will get update only for segmentation data assigned to given `category`.
+   * Possible values are `content`, `discovery`, or `merchandise`.
+You will get updates only for segmentation data assigned to the specified `category`.
-2. Boolean flag to force fetch of segmentation data as field `includeFirstLoad`
+2. A boolean flag `includeFirstLoad` to force a fetch of segmentation data:
-   1. Setting this flag to TRUE invokes segmentation data fetch immediately
+   * Setting this flag to `true` triggers a segmentation data fetch immediately.
-   2. This callback instance is notified with data even if data has not changed from last known state
+   * The SDK will notify this callback instance with the new data even if the data has not changed from the last known state.
-   3. Other callbacks are also notified but only if data has changed
+   * If the data has changed, the SDK will also notify any other registered callbacks.
-   4. Setting this flag to FALSE also triggers segmentation data fetch but instance is notified only if new data differs from last known state
+   * Setting this flag to `false` also triggers a segmentation data fetch, but the SDK only notifies the instance if the new data differs from the last known state.
-3. Handler for new segmentation data as method `onNewData`
+3. A handler method `onNewData` for new segmentation data:
-   1. It will get all segmentation data for `category` assigned to current customer
+   * The method will receive all segmentation data for `category` assigned to the current customer.
-   2. Data are list of `Segment` objects; Each `Segment` contains `id` and `segmentation_id` values
+   * The data are provided as a list of `Segment` objects; each `Segment` contains `id` and `segmentation_id` values.

+#### Example

 ```swift
 SegmentationManager.shared.addCallback(